dsc-courses/practice.dsc40a.com/problems/wi22-midterm2/wi22-midterm2-q08.md

 # BEGIN PROB

-(1 point) For this problem, we'll say that there are six vowels: A, E, I, O, U, and Y. What is the probability that today's Stringle string satisfies at least one of the following conditions?
+For this problem, we'll say that there are six vowels: A, E, I, O, U, and Y. What is the probability that today's Stringle string satisfies at least one of the following conditions?

 -   starts with a vowel